mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_06_RBAC.md

     The user is created and added to your Azure AD tenant.

-7. Launch **Azure Cloud Shell** by clicking on the PowerShell icon at the top of the Azure Portal and select PowerShell if prompted.
+7. Launch **Azure Cloud Shell** by clicking on the PowerShell icon at the top of the Azure Portal and select PowerShell if prompted then run the following command to connect to AzureAD:

+    ```powershell
+    Connect-AzureAD
+    ```

 8.  **Enter the following commands** to create a user in the PS cloud shell **replacing yourdomain** with your domain noted down erlier